Adjil/edabit-challenges/README.md

 # edabit-challenges
-My answers to algorithm challenges on Edabit.
+My solutions to algorithm challenges on Edabit.